Chat Platform Inclusivity

 Question: How do you review Chat Platform inclusivity for your community?

 Open Source communities need places for contributors to interact and engage with each other.
 Much of this communication is likely to be project-related, but there may also be spaces for general social connection with other contributors.
-This metric describes synchronous communication in Chat Platforms, which includes platforms for public shared chat rooms, real-time conversations, and video conferences.
+This metric describes synchronous communication in Chat Platforms, which include platforms for public shared chat rooms, real-time conversations, and video conferences.

 Chat Platforms are essential to a functioning open source community.
 Chat Platforms support a healthy project by enabling cross-team collaboration in different skill areas, helping peer collaborators find and interact with each other faster, increasing project transparency which allows team members to notice potential problems before they occur, and saving time by cutting across organizational hierarchies.
 Persistent Chat Platforms also become a reference for newcomers to familiarize themselves with project history, practice, and culture.